Fantominium/malcolm-typescript/README.md

 Didn't use the -g option as i didn't want it installed globally in the container.

-Rudementary reducer made, will use context along with it to have the change persist throughout the website
+Context being passed correctly, however the issue is updating the dom and having the change persist through navigation and page refresh

-Currently using context incorrectly, need to find out how to pass the value properly with further debugging.
+Also figure out how to have change reflected in styled components